apepiot/SU-thesis-template/README.md

 ## How to start
 1. Download all the files.
 Keep the structure as it is in this repository.
 In particular, do not change the name of the **logos** folder.
 2. Upload the logo of your lab in the logos folder.
 Accepted formats: png, pdf, jpg.
+3. Open **document.tex** with your favourite LaTeX editor and compile.

 ## How to format this manuscript for your need